Formulas | Formula library

 No onboarding email for certain employment statuses

 This example for a formula to use in the Conditional Upon field in an action event.
-It stops the onboarding email from being sent to new starters when their contract type is set to Non Employee – Agency Worker or Non Employee – Contractor using a custom field Contract Type.
+It stops the onboarding email from sending to new starters when their contract type is Non Employee, Agency Worker, or Contractor.
+It uses a custom field Contract Type.

 Copy